Dana Rose Garfin, PhD

 Bio:

 Garfin investigates the effects of disasters, trauma, and collective stress on health and communication, with work informing risk messaging, resilience, and public discourse.
-Dana Rose Garfin was a Dialogue across Difference Faculty Fellow in 2024–25.
 She directs the REACH Lab, where she studies how traumatic events and community disasters affect people across the lifespan and how community-based interventions can support recovery.
 Her work uses longitudinal surveys, qualitative studies, and clinical trials to understand how individuals adapt to adversity.